 Transitioning to doing Yoga semi on your own can be anxiety provoking and involves actually remembering the sequence.
 And that’s not very relaxing at times!
 It does feel awkward at 1st to not follow a teacher and to trust that you have enough experience at this point to improvise if needed.
 But it’s a great way to start building your confidence as a Yogi.

 Donation based or free Yoga classes

 There are many Yoga studios trying to do their part to make yoga accessible to all, not just the wealthy.
-Non-profit yoga studios like the one I used teach at is a donation based studio that will not turn anyone away due to finances.
+Non-profit yoga studios like the one I used teach at is a donation based studio that won’t turn anyone away due to finances.
 When I 1st started going there, some weeks I could pay $20 and some weeks I couldn’t even afford a $1 donation.
 There was zero ounce of judgement or acknowledgment of how much money I brought.

 Some free or donation based yoga classes are held on a regular basis, but not all.
 Oftetimes they are offered seasonally or during special events.
 So it can be difficult to build out a consistent schedule based on these classes.

 Yoga Classes at the Gym